igordejanovic/parglare/docs/lr_parsing.md

 After reduction parser will do shift of `+` token.
-There is nothing to reduce as the subexpresison on stack is `E +` which can't be reduced as it's not complete.
+There is nothing to reduce as the sub-expresison on stack is `E +` which can't be reduced as it's not complete.
 So, the only thing we can do is to shift `2` token.

 Now, the position is: